eugenekatsov/nss/README.md

 A toy api for local experimenting with an express server running inside a minikube pod with open telemetry tracing written to a text file.

 This is simply a node version of the gss backend.
-To make it work you'll need to change the internal DNS name in the [frontend](https://github.com/eugenekatsov/gss-fe) in nginx.conf to `nss`
+The accompanying frontend is [here](https://github.com/eugenekatsov/gss-fe).
+To make it work you'll need to change the internal DNS name in nginx.conf to `nss` in the frontend.

 ## Setup